Holistic Editing

 Let’s pretend it has a lovely cable stitch pattern that runs along the top of the leg and down the foot, stopping right before the toe.
 Can you picture this?

-The designer notices that to fit the correct foot length listed in her size chart, she will stop knitting the cable pattern in the middle of a cable.
+The designer notices that to match the foot length listed in her size chart, she will stop knitting the cable stitch pattern in the middle of a cable.

 The partial cable looks odd and incomplete.